 See Volume 2: School Eligibility and Operations for more information on the topics below.
-Note that a school may not refuse to provide FSA funds to a student because he is enrolled in correspondence or telecommunications courses unless the courses are not part of an eligible program.
+Note that a school may not refuse to provide FSA funds to a student because he is enrolled in correspondence or distance education courses unless they are not part of an eligible program.